-Your first days at home without your baby will likely be extremely difficult.
-Your healthcare team shares your sadness for the loss of your baby and wants to support you during your time of grief.
+Your first days at home without your baby will likely be very difficult.
+Remember that your healthcare team is there to support you if you need help.

-Your breasts may start to feel heavy and tender.
-Try these comfort measures to help you feel better.
+As you stop your milk supply, your breasts may start to feel heavy and tender.
+There are a few ways to help yourself feel more comfortable:

 For 24/7 nurse advice and general health information call Health Link at 811.